alexjlockwood/AndroidDesignPatterns/_posts/2018-01-24-experimenting-with-nested-scrolling.md

     </p>
 </div>

-Now that we understand how the nested scrolling APIs work, fixing these two problems is relatively straightforward.
-All we need to do is create a `CustomNestedScrollView` class and customize its behavior by overriding the `onNestedPreScroll()` and `onNestedPreFling()` methods:
+Fixing these two problems is relatively straightforward now that we understand how the nested scrolling APIs work.
+All we need to do is create a `CustomNestedScrollView` class and customize its scrolling behavior by overriding the `onNestedPreScroll()` and `onNestedPreFling()` methods:

 ```java
 /**